-Maximize Your Credit Card Rewards and Frequent Flyer Points
+How to Maximize Your Credit Card Rewards and Frequent Flyer Points

 In a recent survey conducted by American Express, over half of the people they polled stated they participated in some type of rewards program.
 That means there are increasing numbers of people trying to figure out how to maximize their reward benefits and points.

-Eight Tips for Maximizing Your Reward Points
+Tips to Maximize Your Reward Points

 - Look at the rewards linked to your airline, hotel, or retailer credit card.
 You can find good deals on plane tickets - especially expensive ones - buy using an airline rewards card.
 Sometimes these deals are better than cashing your points in on a cheaper flight.

 - Compare awards on multiple cards.
 According to a study by Colloquy, the average American has 1.9 reward credit cards.
 So, examine the points needed from each one on say, a rental car, and use the card that has the better deal.
 You need to do the math between your reward cards.